borkshop/js/packages/jspit/stream.md

   - config
     - make hash var bind optional
     - pivot to support multiple schemes within one sim
+  - eliminate static bounds entirely: use an expanded dynamic bounding box to spawn particles
   - terminate particles more aggresively (e.g. if have moved away from bounds for N turns)
-  - eliminate static bounds entirely: use an expanded dynamic bounding box to spawn particles

 ## WIP

+- DLA
+  - make it a reusable module as basis for Next demo, pulling down as much of the above TODO as appropriate
 - TileGrid
-  - drop nudge, leave that up to controlling code
+  - viewport correction on resize

 ## Done

+- tiles module:
+  - reshaped `TileSpec` for better CSS/DOM alignment
+  - provide default mover class
+  - refactored `TileGrid` view movement code, dropping the overly specific nudge routine

+# 2020-10-20

 - moved deployment to vercel, dropping version display for now
 - dropped lit-html dependency; generalized dla's inspector dumping, but decided